Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Against the backdrop of aspartame’s reckless consumption over the past 30 years, researchers have studied the connection between the sweetener and cancer.

-Accordingly, one study showed that the risk of depression was increased in those who drank diet soda instead of regular soda (Guo et al. 201427).
+One study showed that the risk of depression was increased in those who drank diet soda instead of regular soda (Guo et al. 201427).

-Additionally, another study found that people with mood swings are susceptible to aspartame and should therefore rather avoid it (Walton et al. 199328).
+Additionally, another study found that people with mood swings are susceptible to aspartame and should, therefore rather, avoid it (Walton et al. 199328).